 Having a will does not always avoid Probate Court.
 It depends on what kind of property you own, how much it is worth, whether you own it alone or with others, and who you want to get it.

-If family members disagree with the will or how the estate is handled, they can contest the will and the Probate Court must decide who should get the property.
-When there is no will and, if family members contest the handling of the estate, probate is also needed.
+If family members disagree with the will or how the estate is handled, they can contest the will and the Probate Court must decide who gets the property.
+Probate is also needed when there is no will and, if family members don't agree with the handling of the estate.

 Think carefully about it first!
 Doing this can cause problems while you are still living.
 Probate is not as bad as people think.
 They think it costs more than it usually does.